swiftlang/swift/docs/TextFormatting.rst

 Goals
 .....

-* The REPL and LLDB (“debuggers”) share formatting logic
+* The REPL and LLDB ("debuggers") share formatting logic
-* All types are “debug-printable” automatically
+* All types are "debug-printable" automatically
-* Making a type “printable for humans” is super-easy
+* Making a type "printable for humans" is super-easy
 * ``toString()``-ability is a consequence of printability.
 * Customizing a type's printed representations is super-easy
 * Format variations such as numeric radix are explicit and readable